 - Assistance dogs accompanying visually or hearing impaired guests are welcome; dogs must be kept on a lead or harness at all times

 - Information can be provided in large print

 - Special diets can be catered for.
 Specialist food can be obtained with prior notice

 - Fridge for medication can be supplied

-We’ll discover how John Ruskin inspired a revival of Arts and Crafts in the Lake District.
-We’ll visit the Ruskin museum to learn more about him, view examples of local crafts, and explore his home, Brantwood, with its gorgeous views over Coniston Water.
-There’s also a visit to Grasmere to view stained glass by Henry Holiday.
+We discover how John Ruskin inspired a revival of Arts and Crafts in the Lake District.
+We visit the Ruskin museum to learn more about Ruskin and view examples of local crafts, and explore his home, Brantwood, with its enchanting views over Coniston Water.
+The day will also include a visit to Grasmere to view stained glass by Henry Holiday.

-Start today by viewing a beautiful Arts and Crafts window with a Wordsworth connection.
-Then we’ll visit Blackwell, designed by Baillie Scott, with furnishings by Morris and Co, William de Morgan, Ernest Gimson and many more.
-Our day ends with tea in a delightful Arts and Crafts home.
+We begin by viewing a beautiful Arts and Crafts window with a Wordsworth connection.
+Then we visit Blackwell, designed by Baillie Scott, with furnishings by Morris and Co, William de Morgan, Ernest Gimson and many more.
+Our day ends with tea in an Arts and Crafts home.